How will PEY Co-op benefit me?

 Are there other ways to get work experience?

 While more than half of our students choose to go on PEY Co-op, many opt to explore their career options in other ways.
-Engineering Summer Internship Program (eSIP) eSIP is a four-month summer internship opportunity designed to give students a taste of working in a company or organization.
-Students can participate in both an eSIP placement and a PEY Co-op if they wish.
-Like students on PEY Co-op, eSIP students also earn as they work.
-For further information on the program details and requirements, please visit the eSIP website.
+There is also a four-month summer opportunity designed to give students a taste of working in a company or organization offered through the PEY Co-op Program.
+Students can participate in both a shorter four-month placement between second and third year, then a PEY Co-op work experience term if they wish.
+For further information on the program details and requirements, please visit the Engineering Career Centre website.